rhythms06/flatiron-school/README.md

 Hi!
 I'm **Sakib Rasul**, an instructor at [Flatiron School](https://flatironschool.com).
-Here are some of my notes on software engineering.
+This repository consists of a series of lectures (videos, problems, and code) concerning some of the major pillars of full-stack development.
+They are grouped into _phases_, as outlined below.
+If you're not sure where to start, [click here](phase-1)!

-If you see something wrong, [you can let me know with a pull request](https://github.com/rhythms06/flatiron-school/compare).
+_Note:_ If you see something that could be improved, [you can let me know with a pull request](https://github.com/rhythms06/flatiron-school/compare).
 Thanks!

-_Updated: August 5, 2024_
+_Updated: August 13, 2024_

 # [Phase 1: JavaScript](phase-1)